adamante/sagenda-calendar-wp/readme.txt

 You can use Sagenda as shortcode in any page or plugin :
 `[sagenda-calendar-wp]`

-You can force the Calendar to diplay only one bookable item.
+You can force the Calendar to display only one bookable item.
 Please then use the shortcode like this :
 `[sagenda-calendar-wp fixedbookableitem="x"]`
 where x is the "id" of your bookable item.
 To know the id of your bookable item, you can just go to your bookable item list :  [https://sagenda.net/BookableItems/List](https://sagenda.net/BookableItems/List) and select "edit".
 You will find the nb in the URL after the "/Edit/" value, such as : https://sagenda.net/BookableItems/Edit/x.

 You can also use this feature with URL query parameter such as adding ?fixedbookableitem="x" to your URL.
 Please don't use both shortcode and query parameter "fixedbookableitem" in the same time.

+You can choose the default view
+`[sagenda-calendar-wp defaultView="x"]`
+where x is the "month", "week" or "day".

 **Prerequisites**
 SAGENDA WP PLUGIN REQUIRE ⚠️ PHP 5.6 or 7.x  !
-⚠️ FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 5.6 THERE IS NO SECURITY PATCH ⚠️ [http://php.net/supported-versions.php](http://php.net/supported-versions.php)
+⚠️ FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 7.1 THERE IS NO SECURITY PATCH ⚠️ [http://php.net/supported-versions.php](http://php.net/supported-versions.php)

 Sagenda WP plugin require the PHP "Curl extension" to be activated on your hosting to call web services.